magento/devdocs/guides/v2.2/ui_comp_guide/best-practices/semantic_config.md

 ## Validation

-When editing XML configuration files in an IDE, you get visual notifications, if the name of a node or attribute is misspelled, or a required attribute is missing.
+When editing XML configuration files in an IDE, you get visual notifications if the name of a node or attribute is misspelled, or a required attribute is missing.
 You can also validate the complete file, by clicking **Validate** in the context menu.

 {% collapsible Illustration %}
 * If the node name is misspelled: